Pad Thai

 Notes

-Note 1 – Cut the chicken breast roughly 0.5 cm or 1/4″ thick.
-Chicken thigh fillets can be used as a substitute.
-This recipe also works beautifully with tofu or prawns.
+Note 1 – Cut the chicken breast roughly 5 mm (1/4 inch) thick.
+Boneless, skinless chicken thighs can be used as a substitute.
+This recipe also works beautifully with tofu or prawns (shrimp).

 MAKE AHEAD